Your French Bulldog losing hair may become a concern if it appears that their shedding is beyond what is normally expected of their particular breed.

 Pay attention if you begin to notice patches of redness or inflammation on your dog’s skin in areas where hair loss occurs.

 A dog presenting serious hair loss may also have itchy skin that appears scaly or even discolored.
 Dandruff may also be present in a dog’s coat experiencing abnormal hair loss.

 You may notice that your French Bulldog losing fur is shedding more than usual, and the fur may even appear dry or brittle.

 Dry or brittle fur is especially common in a dog suffering from ringworm which causes the fur to fall out as the fungus spreads.

 If your French Bulldog is experiencing a more severe case of hair loss, the texture and volume of its coat will most likely see these changes.

-Behaviors to watch out for if your French Bulldog is losing hair or fur may be increased itching or biting of the skin.
+If your French Bulldog is losing hair or fur, behaviors to watch out for may be increased itching or biting of the skin.